 - In the Lewis episode "The Point Of Vanishing", a character who (believing he has driven his son to become a murderer) takes his own life invokes this as the reason.

-- In Lost, evil undead Sayid fights back against his brainwashing and sacrafices himself saving the lives of his friends.
+- In Lost, evil undead Sayid fights back against his brainwashing and sacrifices himself saving the lives of his friends.

 - A somewhat literal case with Gowron in Star Trek: Deep Space Nine: Jealous of Martok's popularity, he decides to take control of the Klingon fleet and squander lives in order to gain himself political glory until Worf challenges him to a duel to the death.
-As a result, he dies an honourable warrior's death and Worf performs the Klingon death ritual for him.
+Gowron meets this challenge head-on and dies an honourable warrior's death which Worf acknowledges by performing the Klingon death roar, meaning that Gowron will ascend to Sto-Vo-Kor.
 However, once the fatal blow is stuck against him, Gowron never undergoes a Heel Realization or repents his actions upon recognizing he's about to die; his last words being "You will not have this... day."

 - Exalted: By the time of the Usurpation, most of the Solar Exalted had gone completely nanners.
 After being killed, most of them made their way down to the Underworld... where they found that Oblivion was maybe two steps away from eating the whole thing.
 They united, drove back Oblivion, then passed through Lethe and re-entered the cycle of reincarnation after atoning for their sins of hubris.
 At least... most of them did...